zill4/SquidGameSimulator/README.md

 2) JEST getting into the habit of testing and validating endpoints for the API and the client is very important.
 In fact some input validation is missing on the client side registration.
 3) Need to update credentials as environment variables used for tokenization on the backend.

-### Final Comments

-Thank you for taking the time to review my test.
-My ultimate goal was to build something not too-big and not too-small using technologies pertinent to the Full Stack Developer role at Unity while also show casing my thought process in design for the given developed service.

 Thank you!
 Justin Crisp